 The U.S military “has to operate in some of the most expensive communities in the United States,” said Vince Hall, chief government relations officer at Feeding America.
 “And the families that are stationed in those communities sometimes don’t have enough money to afford all of the expensive things that those communities present to them, whether it's groceries, or fuel, or rent, or other monthly expenses.”

-“In partnership with Feeding America, Raytheon Technologies is directly providing help and assistance to families who (have) family members serving overseas,” Hall continued.
-“Thanks to the investment of Raytheon Technologies, and to the energy of its employees in support of this mission, we're going to get this job done.”
+“In partnership with Feeding America, RTX is directly providing help and assistance to families who (have) family members serving overseas,” Hall continued.
+“Thanks to the investment of RTX, and to the energy of its employees in support of this mission, we’re going to get this job done.”

 Making an impact

-Sandy Brown, an Army spouse and vice president at Raytheon Intelligence & Space, a Raytheon Technologies business, volunteered at the Mt.
+Sandy Brown, an Army spouse and vice president at Raytheon, an RTX business, volunteered at the Mt.
 Carmel food distribution event in Colorado Springs.
 For her, giving back to those who protect the United States is personal.

 “I have seen firsthand the positive impacts of initiatives such as this,” said Brown.
 “I am overwhelmed with the amount of employee engagement.
-It truly shows and demonstrates our core values at Raytheon Technologies around serving underrepresented communities, especially those in our military.”
+It truly shows and demonstrates our core values at RTX around serving underrepresented communities, especially those in our military.”